 - We also include an optional “Opportunity Value” filter to prevent dilution of opportunity measurements.

 - Track the same account list with different opportunity types and product line configurations, if it makes sense to see that segmentation.

 - The totals row will aggregate all the lists being tracked, and will not double-count the same opportunities or accounts, thus making it an accurate measurement of all business outcomes for target accounts.

-If you have any questions regarding Opportunity Criteria, please connect with your Terminus CSM, or reach out to firstname.lastname@example.org.
+If you have any questions regarding Opportunity Criteria, please contact firstname.lastname@example.org.